Optimized projection-free algorithms for online learning: construction and worst-case analysis: Abstract

 \section{Abstract}

-This work studies and develop projection-free algorithms for online learning with linear optimization oracles (a.k.a.~Frank--Wolfe) for handling the constraint set.
-More precisely, this work (i)~provides an improved (optimized) variant of an online Frank--Wolfe algorithm along with its conceptually simple potential-based proof, and (ii)~shows how to leverage semidefinite programming to jointly design and analyze online Frank--Wolfe-type algorithms numerically in a variety of settings---that include the design of the variant~(i).
-Based on the semidefinite technique, we conclude with strong numerical evidence suggesting that no pure online Frank--Wolfe algorithm within our model class can have a regret guarantee better than $O(T^{3/4})$ ($T$ is the time horizon) without additional assumptions, that the current algorithms do not have optimal constants, that the algorithm benefits from similar \emph{anytime} properties $O(t^{3/4})$ not requiring to know $T$ in advance, and that multiple linear optimization rounds do not generally help to obtain better regret bounds.
+This work studies and develops projection-free algorithms for online learning with linear optimization oracles (a.k.a.~Frank--Wolfe) for handling the constraint set, and for convex loss functions.
+More precisely, this work (i)~shows how to exploit semidefinite programming to jointly design and analyze online Frank--Wolfe-type algorithms numerically in a variety of settings, (ii)~leverages those design techniques to propose an improved (optimized) variant of an online Frank--Wolfe algorithm along with its conceptually simple potential-based proof, and (iii)~extends this proof to its anytime version, which benefits from a similar $O(T^{3/4})$ regret rate without requiring knowledge of the time horizon $T$ in advance.
+We are not aware of other direct regret guarantees for an anytime version of online Frank--Wolfe without using the classical doubling trick.

+Based on the semidefinite technique, we conclude with strong numerical evidence suggesting that no pure online Frank--Wolfe algorithm within our model class can have a regret guarantee better than $O(T^{3/4})$ without additional assumptions, that the current algorithms do not have optimal constants, and that multiple linear optimization rounds do not generally help to obtain better regret bounds.